LoopKit/loopdocs/docs/loop-3/onboarding.md

     If you plan to use a Medtronic Enlite sensor for your CGM, you must first add that pump to Loop before the sensor will be shown as an option.

 If you built Loop 3 over an existing app, your CGM and pump selections should have carried over.

-##  Change Glucose Units

-Loop can handle glucose units of mg/dL or mmol/L. The units Loop uses match what is in Apple Health.
-Once you connect a device that reports glucose to the phone, make sure the units match the device.
-Note - you can change units for Dexcom Share and it translates units for you - not sure about other devices.

-* These instructions to change Blood Glucose units are for iOS 15
-    * Select the Health app (Heart icon)
-    * There's a toolbar at the bottom - select Browse
-    * Scroll to find Vitals
-    * Select Blood Glucose
-    * Scroll to the bottom and select Unit
-    * Tap on Unit, if it isn't right, and select the correct units
-    * While you are there - go on and select Blood Glucose as a Favorite - it will be easier to find next time.

 ## Experienced Loopers